 Roadmap for climate neutral Helsinki-Uusimaa with clear objectives

 Municipalities have the key roles in pilot projects implementing for instance projects for climate smart building, solutions for two-way district heating and methods for public cleantech acquisitions.
-Participating projects come from Helsinki, Hyvinkää, Lohja and Porvoo .
+Participating projects came from Helsinki, Hyvinkää, Lohja and Porvoo .

 For more information, please contact: